saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-push-notifications.md

 Push notifications function differently on iOS and Android.
 Understanding these differences is crucial when implementing and testing push notifications.

 **Android**:
-- Testing push notifications on Android devices in the Sauce Labs Real Device Cloud is straightforward.
-No specific build or additional steps are required.
+- No specific build or additional steps are required to test push notifications on Android devices in the Sauce Labs Real Device Cloud.
 - After building your Android app, you can install it on an Emulator or a real device provided by Sauce Labs for comprehensive testing of push notifications.